RanaAlshemali1/MapReduce_tf-idf/README.md

-# tf-idf: TF-IDF Computation Using Map-Reduce
+# tf-idf: TF-IDF Computation Using Map-Reduce | Oct 2018
 We implemented TF-IDF computation using the map-reduce paradigm.
 TF-IDF is a very common metric used in information retrieval to estimate the importance of a word to a particular document (https://en.wikipedia.org/wiki/Tf-idf).
 TF-IDF and its variants are used in search engines, document mining etc.